rroshann/scene_reader/README.md

 12 return D
 ```

-**In simple terms:** The input is an image and the output is a list of detected objects with their classes, confidence scores, and bounding box coordinates.
+The input is an image and the output is a list of detected objects with their classes, confidence scores, and bounding box coordinates.

 ---